OISF/suricata/doc/userguide/configuration/multi-tenant.rst

 vlan-id
 ~~~~~~~

 Assign tenants to VLAN ids.
-Suricata matches the outermost VLAN id with this value.
+Suricata matches the outermost VLAN id with this value when
+the selector is ``vlan`` (default).
+The innermost VLAN id is used when the selector is ``vlan-inner``.
 Multiple VLANs can have the same tenant id.
 VLAN id values must be between 1 and 4094.

 Example of VLAN mapping::